BOCA313/BOCA/README.md

 ## Benchmarks

-CBench and Polybench programs are under the cbench and polybench directory.
+CBench, Polybench and Csmith programs are under the cbench, polybench and Csmith directory respectively.

 ## Source code